 Meditation is a powerful tool for healing our physical body.
 From a spiritual perspective, our thoughts and feelings create our reality.
 If we are constantly thinking things like, “I’m so sick,” “I’ll never feel better,” or “I have a lot of digestion problems,” we will continue to experience illness.

 Therefore, I believe it’s very important that we change our thoughts.
 When we change our thoughts, we redirect our energy onto healing!
 As soon as we do this, the Universe gets to work supporting our energetic request.
-One powerful meditation for wellness is my Body Love Meditation.
-It’s part of my free 4-track meditation album.

 Get groovy in the kitchen!